Inflation surges by 9.1%, driven by record gas prices – KION546

 By Lucy Bayly and Alicia Wallace, CNN Business

-Inflation surged in June, with US consumer prices jumping by 9.1% year-over-year, according to fresh data released Wednesday by the Bureau of Labor Statistics.
+Inflation surged to a new pandemic-era peak in June, with US consumer prices jumping by 9.1% year-over-year, according to fresh data released Wednesday by the Bureau of Labor Statistics.

-That’s up from the previous reading, when prices rose by 8.6% for the year ended in May; and much higher than the 8.8% that economists had predicted, according to Refinitiv.
+That’s the highest level in more than 40 years and higher than the previous reading, when prices rose by 8.6% for the year ended in May.
+It is also much higher than the 8.8% that economists had predicted, according to Refinitiv.

 The Consumer Price Index for June also showed that overall prices that consumers pay for a variety of goods and services rose by 1.3% from May to June.

-Much of the June increase was driven by a jump in gasoline prices.
+Much of the June increase was driven by a jump in gasoline prices, which were up nearly 60% over the year.
 Americans faced record-high gas prices last month, with the national average topping $5 a gallon across the country.
+Electricity and natural gas prices also rose, by 13.7% and 38.4%, respectively, for the 12-month period ended in June.
+Overall, energy prices rose by 41.6% year over year.

 The White House said earlier this week it was expecting “highly elevated” inflation data, citing the continued impact of Russia’s invasion of Ukraine.